SHARE

 Finance News

-The Organisation for Economic Co-operation and Development (OECD) has issued a cautionary note to Australian federal and state governments, emphasizing the need to repair budgets and stimulate business investment.
-This advisory comes in light of new data indicating record growth in welfare spending, while business investment languishes near a four-decade low. - read more
+The Organisation for Economic Co-operation and Development (OECD) has recently highlighted pressing economic challenges facing Australia, urging both federal and state governments to undertake significant budget repairs and stimulate business investment.
+This call to action comes in response to new data revealing unprecedented growth in welfare spending, juxtaposed with business investment levels nearing a four-decade low. - read more

 Finance Articles